 Frequently Asked Questions about Zion Lutheran School

-Isn't Zion a private school that allows only Lutherans to enroll?
+Is Zion a private school that allows only Lutherans to enroll?

-I depend on busing to transport my students; is this provided to Zion students?
+I depend on busing to transport my students.
+Is this provided to Zion students?

 Does Zion teach subjects other than religion?

 All students begin the morning with a religion lesson, and spend the rest of the school day focusing on other core subjects such as Mathematics, Reading, Social Studies, Science, Physical Education, Current Events, etc. Each subject is taught from a Christian perspective, and the faculty teach with the academic objective of preparing students for success in high school.

 What would tuition cost our family if we are not members of a Lutheran church?

 Zion Lutheran School is supported by the members of Zion Lutheran Church in Chesaning, and because of that support our tuition is far less than the actual operating costs (Families pay roughly 1/8 of the true cost!).
 During the summer of 2016, Zion approved a new tuition scheme to encourage more families to use our elementary school and because of that even multi-child families pay less than $1500/year.